True or False? Lutherans Drink Alcohol

 The Lutheran tradition is one of the most prominent branches of the Christian faith.
-People often wonder about what Lutherans can do and what they can’t do in relation to different behaviors that the tradition allows.
-Drinking alcohol is controversial in some Christian traditions, but what about Lutheranism?
+People often wonder about what Lutherans can and can’t do concerning different behaviors that the denomination allows.
+For example, drinking alcohol is controversial in some Christian traditions, but what about Lutheranism?

-Lutherans have the freedom to drink alcohol, though they are encouraged to be wise in their consumption of it in social settings.
-Drunkenness is a sin, so moderation is important.
-Many Lutherans drink light-colored wine at the Lord’s Supper, but churches provide non-alcoholic alternatives, like juice, as well.
+Lutherans are free to drink alcohol, though they are encouraged to be wise in their consumption of it in social settings.
+Drunkenness is a sin, so moderation is essential.
+Many Lutherans drink light-colored wine at the Lord’s Supper, but churches provide non-alcoholic alternatives, like juice.

 Why do Lutherans believe it’s permissible to drink alcohol?
-Are there times that choose not to drink it?
+Are there times when they choose not to drink it?
 What percentage of Lutherans drink alcohol compared to other Christian traditions?
-Keep reading to learn more.
+Keep reading to learn the answers to these questions and learn more.

 Lutheran church wine